-- 9.12.1 Licensed corporations and licensed individuals are required to submit annual returns to the SFC through the SFC Online Portal within one month after each anniversary date of their licences (section 138(4) of the SFO). - 9.12.2 Failure to submit annual return before the due date could result in suspension and revocation of the licence (sections 195(4)(b) and (6) of the SFO).
+- 9.12.1 Licensed corporations and licensed individuals are required to submit annual returns to the SFC through WING-LICS within one month after each anniversary date of their licences (section 138(4) of the SFO). - 9.12.2 Failure to submit annual return before the due date could result in suspension and revocation of the licence (sections 195(4)(b) and (6) of the SFO).
 Details are set out in the table below.